Ashton Kutcher: Venture capital

 On October 29, 2013, Lenovo announced that it hired Kutcher as a product engineer.
 Kutcher was part of the management team for Ooma, a tech start-up launched in September 2007.
 Ooma was in the Voice over Internet Protocol business and Kutcher's role was Creative Director.
 He spearheaded a marketing campaign and produced viral videos to promote this service.
 Ooma revamped its sales and marketing strategy with a new management team in the summer of 2008, and replaced Kutcher with a new creative director.
 Rich Buchanan, from Sling Media, became Ooma's Chief Marketing Officer.

 Kutcher also created an interactive arm of Katalyst called Katalyst Media, with his partner from Katalyst Films, Jason Goldberg.
 Their first site was the animated cartoon Blah Girls.

 Kutcher invested in an Italian restaurant called Dolce (other owners included Danny Masterson and Wilmer Valderrama), and a Japanese-themed restaurant named Geisha House with locations in Atlanta, Los Angeles, and New York City.
 Geisha House went out of business on June 1, 2013.

 In 2019, Ashton Kutcher, Mark Cuban, Steve Watts, and Watts's wife, Angela, invested a 50% stake in Veldskoen Shoes, a fledgling U.S. business.

 In 2021, Kutcher invested in MeaTech, an Israeli company that developed meat with 3D printing.
+During 2026, he announced his departure from Sound to start a new venture firm with former NFX general partner Morgan Beller.